tiflynn/wgu/README.md

 # C213 Accounting for Decision Makers — Quiz Hub

 A self-study quiz site for **C213 Accounting for Decision Makers** (MBA program).
-Built section by section as the course progresses, with interactive multiple choice, select-all, and drag-and-drop questions.
+Built section by section as the course progresses, with interactive multiple choice, select-all, drag-and-drop, true/false, and ordering questions.

 **Live site:** `https://yourusername.github.io/your-repo-name/`